 Net Promoter Score®

 Use the NPS survey to put Net Promoter Score® to work.
 Quickly and easily find out how likely your customers are to recommend you, and track trends over time.

 A Net Promoter Score is a measure of how happy your customers are with your business.
 NPS is based on two core ideas:

 The first is that the most reliable way to measure customer satisfaction is to is to ask how likely a customer is to recommend your business to a friend or colleague.

-The second is that customers fall into three broad groups, Detractors, Passives, and Promoters.
+The second is that customers fall into three broad types, or NPS groups: Detractors, Passives, and Promoters.

-By asking your customers the question “How likely is it that you would recommend this company to a friend or colleague?”, and asking them to give a value from 0 to 10.
+Asking your customers the question “How likely is it that you would recommend this company to a friend or colleague?”, you invite them to give a value from 0 to 10.

 The breakdown of the NPS groups goes like this: